It can be quite daunting to start a new exercise program, especially if you’re taking up a sport or activity you’ve never done before.

 After you get over the initial hurdle of starting to jog, most new runners find that they love their workouts and want to do as much jogging as possible.

-While enthusiasm is awesome, it’s actually really important to take days off, especially in the first few weeks and months of your new jogging routine.
+While enthusiasm is awesome, taking days off is important, especially in the first few weeks and months of your new jogging routine.

 As mentioned, jogging is a high-impact activity, so your bones, joints, muscles, and connective tissues are subjected to a lot of stress and pounding.